Nikmoofte/OPIPublic/README.md

 # OPIPublic
-This if fot our OPI project, just to show that we can use git
+This if for our OPI project, just to show that we can use git